Talent Builds

 Gift of the Golden Val’kyr

-An extremely powerful defensive talent, basically acting as a pseudo cheat death with it’s free proc of Guardian of Ancient Kings when you drop below 30% health.
-This is a defensive staple in the Protection kit, without even considering the fact that it can also provide significant CDR on Guardian of Ancient Kings as well.
+An extremely powerful defensive talent, basically acting as a pseudo cheat death with its free proc of Guardian Of Ancient Kings when you drop below 30% health.
+This is a defensive staple in the Protection kit, without even considering the fact that it also provides a significant amount of CDR for Guardian Of Ancient Kings as well.

 Last Stand

 An extremely unique talent, this causes Divine Shield to taunt all enemies around you for 8s, preventing you from losing threat and turning it into the strongest defensives in the game.
-This allows you to do things like clear otherwise undispellable DoTs, or even just soak up otherwise lethal damage as if nothing happened.
-The one thing to be aware of is the 15yd range on this taunt effect, as if you exceed that distance while Divine Shield is still active you will immediately lose aggro which can be very bad for other nearby players.
+This allows you to do things like clear otherwise undispellable DoTs, or even just soak up lethal damage as if nothing happened.
+The one thing to be aware of is the 15yd range on this taunt effect, as if there are ever mobs past that distance while Divine Shield is still active you will immediately lose aggro on them, which can be very bad for other nearby players.

 Hero Talents